 Are Escape Rooms kid-friendly?

 There is one Escape Room experience for kids that I know of (at the time of this writing).
 It’s at the Escape Lounge in Washington D.C.
 There may be a couple of others, but I haven’t been able to find them.
 Many Escape Room operators will allow kids to go in with adult supervision, but the experiences are designed mainly for adults.

 On their site, you’ll also find videos and instructions on how to run a variety of classroom puzzle hunt games that teachers have designed themselves.
 If you’re a teacher that is looking to add math or history or even science to a puzzle game, then I strongly encourage you to check out Breakout EDU.

-So, while you can create an Escape Room experience for elementary school aged kids, I think it is much more suited for your middle school and high school aged campers and CITs.
-It can be a great team building experience, especially if you debrief afterwards.
+So, while you can create an Escape Room experience for elementary school-aged kids, I think it is much more suited for your middle school and high school-aged campers and CITs.
+It can be a great team-building experience, especially if you debrief afterward.

 Of course, decorating a room as though it’s an Egyptian tomb will require a complete redecorating of a room and the purchase of a lot of decorations, unless you already have some.
 If you have an extra room to run your game and the budget to decorate it then go for it.
 If not, consider using a space you already have and designing the game around it.
 Here are a couple of examples.